 What Types of Evidence Are Required to Prove My Negligent Security Case?

-Visiting a restaurant, bar, or nightclub can end with you being the victim of an assault, battery, or other serious crime.
+Visiting a restaurant, bar, or nightclub can end with you being the victim.
+Either of an assault, battery, or other serious crime.
 This is a horrible experience that most of us never anticipate when we go out for the night.
 After all, why would anyone want to attack me?
-However, attacks are often a result of the way a business establishment operates and the way in which they handle security threats.
+However, attacks are often a result of the way a business establishment operates.
+And, the way in which they handle security threats.
+All of this can lead to negligent security cases.

-If you have been injured as a result of negligent security at a restaurant, bar, nightclub or hotel, you may be able to seek compensation for your injuries, including the pain and suffering and medical expenses caused by the failures of the business and their staff.
+If you have been injured as a result of negligent security at a restaurant, bar, nightclub, or hotel, you may be able to seek compensation for your injuries with the help of an experienced personal injury attorney.
+The compensation could cover the pain and suffering and medical expenses caused by the failures of the business and its staff.

-But how can such a claim be proven?
-What type of evidence is required to prove a negligent security case?
+But how can you prove such a claim?
+What type of evidence do you require to prove a negligent security case?

 For negligent security case to be proven in New Jersey, several aspects of negligence need to be established the person who was injured.
 Was a crime foreseeable?
 Did the business owner act reasonably to protect his or her patrons knowing of criminal risks?